aplteam/Tatin/docs/SyntaxReference.md

 mat←{parms} ListPackages uri
 ```

-Lists all packages of a given Registry except when the last package of a major version number is marked as deprecated --- see `ListDepreciated` for listing those.
+Lists all packages of a given Registry except when the last package of a major version number is marked as deprecated --- see `ListDeprecated` for listing those.

 `uri` must be one of: